-An engineering technologist is a professional trained in certain aspects of development and implementation of a respective area of technology.
+An engineering technology professional is trained in certain aspects of development and implementation of a respective area of technology.
 Engineering technology education is even more applied and less theoretical than engineering education, though in a broad sense both have a focus on practical application.
-Engineering technologists often assist engineers but after years of experience, they can also become engineers.
-Like engineers, areas where engineering technologists can work include product design (including improvement), fabrication and testing.
-Also as with engineers, engineering technologists sometimes rise to senior management positions in industry or become entrepreneurs.
+Engineering technology professionals often assist engineers but after years of experience, they can also become engineers.
+Like engineers, areas where engineering technology professionals can work include product design (including improvement), fabrication and testing.
+Also as with engineers, engineering technology professionals sometimes rise to senior management positions in industry or become entrepreneurs.

 "Since its origination, the Manufacturing Engineering Department has grown to 11 faculty.
 The program is unique in that it provides a more hands-on and kinesthetic approach compared to traditionally encountered in engineering programs at other institutions."